mtiutiu-heits/do-gitops-testing/README.md

 flux get all
 ```

-In case we need to do some troubleshooting and also see what Flux CD is doing we can have access to the logs via:
+In case we need to do some troubleshooting and also see what Flux CD is doing we can access the logs via:

 ```bash
 flux logs